AzySir/HomeLoanCalculator/README.md

 Implementation Requirements

-•	You will need to create a project in either JavaScript or Java with minimal dependencies
+•	You will need to create a project in either JavaScript or Java with minimal dependencies <br />
-•	The project should use Cucumber (gherkin - BDD) with an open source UI test automation runtime of your choice (e.g. Puppeteer, WebdriverIO)
+•	The project should use Cucumber (gherkin - BDD) with an open source UI test automation runtime of your choice (e.g. Puppeteer, WebdriverIO) <br />
-•	The tests should target a browser of your choice (e.g. Chrome, Firefox)
+•	The tests should target a browser of your choice (e.g. Chrome, Firefox) <br />
-•	The tests should run through Command Line Interface in order to support CI/CD
+•	The tests should run through Command Line Interface in order to support CI/CD <br />
-•	All tests should pass and produce new results every time they are run
+•	All tests should pass and produce new results every time they are run <br />
-•	The solution should output results to JSON or XML and be able to generate HTML reports from the output file.
+•	The solution should output results to JSON or XML and be able to generate HTML reports from the output file.  <br />